 - RPC_MODE_PUPPETSYNC = 6 — Behave like RPC_MODE_PUPPET but also make the call or property change locally.
 Analogous to the

 This class implements most of the logic behind the high-level multiplayer API.

 By default, SceneTree has a reference to this class that is used to provide multiplayer capabilities (i.e. RPC/RSET) across the whole scene.

 It is possible to override the MultiplayerAPI instance used by specific Nodes by setting the Node.custom_multiplayer property, effectively allowing to run both client and server in the same scene.

 - bool allow_object_decoding

-WARNING: Deserialized object can contain code which gets executed.
-Do not use this option if the serialized object comes from untrusted sources to avoid potential security threats (remote code execution).
+Warning: Deserialized objects can contain code which gets executed.
+Do not use this option if the serialized object comes from untrusted sources to avoid potential security threats such as remote code execution.